Reference/SDK

 • comment: (Optional) an optional comment string to log about the event.

 • metadata: (Optional) a dictionary with additional data about the feedback.
 If you have a user_id, you can log it here and access it in the Braintrust UI.
+Note, this metadata does not correspond to the main event itself, but rather the audit log attached to the event.

 • source: (Optional) the source of the feedback.
 Must be one of "external" (default), "app", or "api".